krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 ### Architecture Patterns

 #### A company is concerned about accidental deletion of Amazon S3 objects.

 Well, they might want to mitigate this by using S3 Versioning.

+1. Enable Versioning
+2. Enable MFA Delete
+   - Bucket must have versioning enabled
+   - Only root account can enable MFA Delete
+3. Use S3 Object Lock
+   - Compliance Mode – objects cannot be deleted until retention expires, even by root account
+   - Governance Mode – privileged users can override if needed
+4. Lifecycle Policies: Can prevent premature deletion of important data by setting minimum retention periods.
+5. Cross-Region Replication: Protects against regional failures or accidental deletion in the primary bucket.

 #### Data stored in S3 is frequently accessed for 30 days, then is rarely accessed, but must be immediately retrievable.